SamiLhll/macrosyntR/README.md

 An R package to plot oxford grided plots, and results of one-tailed fischer test in order to investigate the chromosomal evolution of whole assembled genomes.
 This package won't calculate the orthologs from the sequences.
-Make sure to first create a table of mutual best hits (linux users can use my shellscript [mbhXpress](https://github.com/SamiLhll/mbhXpress))
+Make sure to first create a table of mutual best hits.
+There are many options for this, linux users can use my shellscript [mbhXpress](https://github.com/SamiLhll/mbhXpress)

 -----------------------------------------------------------------------